Dave Blunts: 2025: You Can't Say That and work with Kanye West

 On an episode of Bradley Martyn's Raw Talk podcast posted to YouTube on December 17, 2024, Blunts announced that his upcoming third studio album would be titled Exactly So Shut Up.
-The album was ultimately titled You Can't Say That, and was released on April 18, 2025.
-In the album, Blunts raps about his health struggles, record deals, previous feuds with other artists, and former girlfriends.
-In an Instagram post accompaniying the album's announcement, Blunts complained about people who've accused him of being too vulgar, saying that "these are the harsh realities of my life and I'm not gonna Kidzbopify my lyrics because the shit I go through is not sunshine and rainbows."
+Blunts supported the upcoming album on February 28, 2025, with the release of "First Day Out The Hospital," which later landed on Complex's list of the 20 best “First Day Out” songs.
+The album was ultimately titled You Can't Say That and was released on April 18, 2025.
+On the album, Blunts raps about his health struggles, record deals, previous feuds with other artists, and former girlfriends.
+In an Instagram post accompanying the album's announcement, Blunts complained about people who accused him of being too vulgar, saying that, "these are the harsh realities of my life and I'm not gonna Kidzbopify my lyrics because the shit I go through is not sunshine and rainbows."
 The album received generally positive reception, with Vibe praising the record for being "littered with moments that leave you with no choice but to sing and jam along".

 In February 2025, Blunts met fellow rapper Kanye West through the latter's agent, and they started working on an album together.
-According to West, he and Blunts spent hours talking each day, and the latter wrote songs based off their conversations.
-Blunts has been reported as the sole writer for West's upcoming album In a Perfect World, starting after the former previewed the single "WW3".
+According to West, he and Blunts spent hours talking each day, and Blunts wrote songs based on their conversations.
+Blunts has been reported as the sole writer for West's unreleased album Cuck, starting after the former previewed the single "WW3".
 The album's second single, titled "Cousins", was fully written by Blunts.
 Blunts has denied that the album is antisemitic, describing it as being "about one man going between hurt, betrayal and pain".
-He has also published several reference tracks created for In a Perfect World online.
+He has also published several reference tracks created for Cuck online.

-While hospitalized in May 2025, Blunts surprise released his fourth studio album, Change or Get Changed, via SoundCloud.

 Musical style

-Blunts has said that his favorite topics to rap about are "women, my friends, traumatic experiences, and controversial topics".
-Complex noted that his songs, "full of out-of-pocket one-liners, are often reminiscent of a teenager yelling the most shocking things they can think of through an Xbox headset".
+Blunts's musical style is characterized by shock value, self-deprecating lines, and personal experiences with exes.
+He has stated that his favorite topics to rap about are "women, [his] friends, traumatic experiences, and controversial topics."
+Blunts typically opens his songs with a vocal warm-up, singing "Yeah… yeah yeah yeah yeah".
+His style has been compared to fellow rapper Juice Wrld.
+Blunts's music revolves around edgy humor and has been categorized as meme rap.
+Popculture.com and RapReviews have accused Blunts of using homophobic lyrics.